hajdumozes/docker-bookstore/readme.md

 | `HIBERNATE_DDL_AUTO`                      | string   | `update`                                           | Options: validate, update, create, create-drop, none       |
 | `SHOW_SQL`                                | boolean  | `false`                                            | Show sql queries on console.
 Only use it for development   |
 | `SERVER_PORT`                             | int      | `8080`                                             |  |

+#### Docker

+Docker configuration can be done in `docker-compose.yml`.

+Port can be configured in the `ports` property, while other environment variables can be listed under the `environment` property